blanc1a/blanc1a/README.md

-# 🌵 Blanca Ziems
+# 🌵 Hello there

-**`Junior Frontend Web Developer`**
+**`Frontend Web Developement`**

 Welcome to my GitHub Profile!
 I'm an enthusiastic Frontend Web Developer who recently completed an intensive <a href="https://www.coding-bootcamps.eu/" target="_blank">Coding Bootcamp</a>.
 In this program, I gained comprehensive knowledge in HTML, CSS, and JavaScript.
 Additionally, I delved into modern frontend technologies such as Vue.js and Vite.
+I'm driven by the fusion of distinctive design and functional usability, aiming to tackle real-world challenges.
+Prioritizing user experience, I'm deeply passionate about crafting visually captivating and interactive websites.
 After completing my bootcamp, my goal is to channel my passion for web development into a professional environment.
 I am always curious and open to new challenges in the tech industry.

 ---
 <!--